Jorge Negrete

-Jorge Alberto Negrete Moreno (/es/; 30 November 1911 – 5 December 1953) was a Mexican singer and actor.
-He specialized in the musical genre of ranchera.
-His posthumous album "Fiesta Mexicana Volumen II" has been ranked by critics at No. 163 on their list of the greatest Latin albums of all time.
+Jorge Alberto Negrete Moreno (/es/; 30 November 1911 – 5 December 1953) was a Mexican singer and actor, specialized in the musical genre of ranchera.
+His posthumous album "Fiesta Mexicana Volumen II" has been ranked No. 163 by critics on their list of the greatest Latin albums of all time.

 Life and career

-Negrete was born in the city of Guanajuato and had two brothers and three sisters; his father was a Mexican Army Colonel who fought with the Revolutionary faction called Northern Division (División del Norte); however, around 1920, he quit his military career and moved with his family to Mexico City.
-There he found a job as a math teacher in several institutions, such as the German College "Alexander Von Humboldt"; there his sons David and Jorge studied until middle school, and as a result, they became fluent in the German language.
+Negrete was born in the city of Guanajuato and had two brothers and three sisters.
+His father was a Mexican Army colonel who fought with the Revolutionary faction called Northern Division (División del Norte); however, around 1920, he quit his military career and moved with his family to Mexico City.
+There he found a job as a math teacher at several institutions, such as the German College "Alexander Von Humboldt", where his sons David and Jorge studied until middle school.
+As a result, they became fluent in the German language.
 Jorge learned other languages at the Heroico Colegio Militar (military academy of Mexico): English, French, and Italian.
 From an early age, Negrete demonstrated great brilliance and rapidly became a prominent student in the eyes of his teachers.

 At the age of thirteen, because of Negrete's misbehavior, his father decided to enroll him in the military.
 He graduated with the rank of sub-lieutenant from El Colegio Militar.
-This was the place where his fascination for music developed.
-Not only did he develop an interest in music but his military training forged him a gallant presence and character which would later benefit him in his acting career.
-Negrete met and studied under José Pierson, a prestigious singing professor, who became fascinated the moment he heard Negrete sing.
+This was where his interest in music developed.
+His military training also forged him a gallant presence and character which would later benefit him in his acting career.
+Negrete met and studied under José Pierson, a prestigious singing professor who became fascinated the moment he heard Negrete sing.
 Pierson helped Negrete develop his talent for opera, and at the age of twenty Negrete began to sing for Radio XETR.

-Negrete went to the United States and in 1932 recorded several operas using the stage-name Alberto Moreno.
-He collaborated with Xavier Cugat, earned bookings at Latin clubs, met his first wife (dancer Elisa Christy), and connected with cinematographer Ramón Peón, who cast Negrete in his first film, La Madrina del Diablo (1937) (English: "The Devil's Godmother").
+Negrete went to the United States and in 1932 recorded several operas using the stage name Alberto Moreno.
+He collaborated with Xavier Cugat, landed bookings at Latin clubs, met his first wife (dancer Elisa Christy), and connected with cinematographer Ramón Peón, who cast Negrete in his first film, La madrina del Diablo (1937) (English: "The Devil's Godmother").
 He went on to make 37 other films.

-He had two marriages, both to famous actresses with whom he shared credits: Elisa Christy and María Félix.
-He also lived with his frequent co-star for more than ten years, Gloria Marín, who co-starred in 10 of his 44 films.
+He married twice, both to famous actresses with whom he shared professional credits: Elisa Christy and María Félix.
+He also lived with his frequent co-star Gloria Marín for more than ten years.
+She acted in 10 of his 44 films.